alaagamal98/people-counter/WRITEUP.md

 ## Comparing Model Performance

-There are two main metrics that are to be seen here.
+There are two principal metrics to be used here.

 1. Accuracy
 2. Speed

-Accuracy can be simply measured by comparing the results with human labelled data.
+Accuracy can be computed simply by analyzing the results with data labelled by humans.

-For speed we can measure the inference time.
+We can quantify the inference time for speed.

 After conversion,

-- Accuracy decreases because of decrease in floating point precision.
+- Accuracy drops due to reduced floating point precision.

-- Speed increases because of freezing, fusion and quantization.
+- Freezing, fusion, and quantization increases speed.

-- The size of the model also decreases.
+- Model size decreases, too.

 |System |Accuracy (mAP)  |Time (ms)  |Size (MB)  |
 |---|---|---|---|
 |Pre-Conversion   |21   |55   |28   |
 |Post-Conversion   |21   |60   |26   |

 ## Assess Model Use Cases

-Some of the potential use cases of the people counter app are:
+Some of the people counter app's potentially use cases are:

-1. Monitoring of civilian movements within public places such as parks, banks, theme parks, cinemas and so on during the period of the COVID-19 lockdown.
+1. Tracking of citizens movements during the COVID-19 shutdown in public areas like parks, banks, theme parks, cinemas and so on.

-2. To detect intruders in restricted areas or private properties.
-The app does this by raising an alarm when it detects a person within the camera's range of vision.
+2. Detecting intruders in enclosed spaces or private property.
+The device does so by triggering an alert when detecting a human within the field of view of the camera.

-3. It can be used on drones to be deployed by first responders to cover a lot of ground in a short period of time, reducing response time and in turn increase the rate of success of search and rescue missions conducted in large areas.
+3. This can be used on drones to be used by first responders to cover more ground in a short time , minimizing response time and in effect increasing the success rate of search and rescue operations carried out in wide areas.

-4. Searching city-wide or nation-wide areas for wanted felons using cameras in a city combined with the people counter app equipped with a model trained to detect that individual felon or a group of felons.
+4. Using cameras in a community coupled with the people counter software fitted with a model trained to identify the particular felon or a group of felons, scanning citywide or national areas for wanted felons.

 ## Assess Effects on End User Needs

-The People Counter app can be used in many ways.
-For example, you could put a camera in front of a shop, bank, or train station.
-The app can count how many people are in the facility.
-This amount can be compared to the number of people allowed in the facility.
-If there are too many people, an alarm is sent.
-A pipeline of other models could be implemented.
-Ex: Corona mask recognition.
+One can use the People Counter software in many ways.
+You might for example place a camera in front of a store, bank, or train station.
+The software will quantify how many people there are in the facility.
+That figure can be contrasted with the number of people allowed inside the building.
+When too many people are there, then an alert will be sent.
+They could incorporate a pipeline of other models.
+Ex: Identification of a corona mask.

 ## Model Research